How to Remove Dust Spots in Lightroom

 The Lightroom spot healing tool saved my life!

 Well it didn't LITERALLY save my life (as in bring-me-back-from-the-dead kind of save my life).
 But it did save me TONS of time as I was able to quickly remove one LARGE dust spot from all my photos that I had taken over a period of 3 MONTHS (that's right--I totally just typed 3 MONTHS)!!

 And, YES, I am a little embarrassed to admit that to you!

-You might think this sounds like a time consuming process, but let me assure you that Lightroom makes this so easy.
+You might think this sounds like a time consuming process, but let me assure you that Lightroom makes removing things like dust spot from your images very easy.
 Easy enough that I let it go for 3 MONTHS (did I already say that?!?!)

-To find out more, you can watch this video or continue reading the tutorial below!
+To find out more, you can watch this video and continue reading the tutorial below!

 When you click on the Spot Removal Tool a little box will open that gives you some options.